The Firefox OS Simulator is still at an early stage of development, and isn't yet as reliable and complete as we'd like it to be.

 Either way, once the Simulator is running, the button labeled "Stopped" turns green and the label changes to "Running".
 To stop the Simulator, click this button again.

-The Simulator appears as a separate window, sized so the simulated screen area is 320x480 pixels, with a toolbar at the bottom that contains some extra features.
+The Simulator appears as a separate window, sized so the simulated screen area is 320x480 pixels, with a toolbar at the bottom and a menubar at the top that contains some extra features:

 To simulate touch events you can click the mouse button and drag while holding the button down.
 So by clicking and dragging right-to-left from the Home Screen, you'll see the built-in apps, as well as any apps you have added:

-From left to right, these are the Home button, the Rotation Simulation button, and the Geolocation Simulation button.
+In the bottom toolbar, from left to right, these are the Home button, the Screen Rotation button, and the Geolocation button.

-- the Rotation Simulation button switches the device between portrait and landscape orientation.
-This will generate the deviceorientation event.
+- the Screen Rotation button switches the device between portrait and landscape orientation.
+This will generate the orientationchange event.

 If you have a Firefox OS device you can connect it to the Simulator, and can then push apps from the Dashboard to the device.